 About Kent Creative

 Under our 501(c)inema Productions brand, we produce documentary films that inform and inspire.
 Our 2011 film, Embraceable, which has been televised in eight countries and translated into six languages, is widely considered the definitive documentary on Williams Syndrome.
-Our latest release, A Stampede of Happiness, will be hitting the festival circuit soon, and we are finishing post-production on a full length documentary feature called: You Don't Know Me.
+Our latest release, A Stampede of Happiness, will be hitting the festival circuit soon, and we are finishing post-production on a full length documentary feature about Tennessee death row inmate Abi Ali Abdur Rahman.
+This film is called: You Don't Know Me.

 About Jon Kent